bitsofcotton/goki_check_cc/README.md

 Searching the Internet more...

 # Status
 Checking details of implementation before to freeze the library.
+And, it is considered about calculating meta ball bone from input (and match).

 # Usage
     make tools